Fulfilling short-term needs while maintaining long-term priorities has been an ongoing challenge for organizations since the onset of the pandemic.

 Planning for these shifts is equally as important as recognizing them.
 Tools that have been at the disposal of companies for years, such as materiality analyses and sustainable policy frameworks, can help businesses understand their own strengths, weaknesses, and opportunities when it comes to ESG factors—this will lay the groundwork for setting effective goals.

 It is also important for businesses to develop and preserve partners throughout their value chains that can help them reach these goals.
-Just as Covid-19 is catalyzing an era of transformation, these partnerships will be the catalysts for tangible change at an organizational level.
+Just as Covid-19 catalyzed an era of transformation, these partnerships will be the catalysts for tangible change at an organizational level.